 confineSpecUpdateRollout=true, please note that if you change the maintenance time window itself then it will only be effective after the upcoming maintenance.

-If you hibernate or wake-up your shoot then Gardener gets active right away.
+I.e., if you hibernate or wake-up your shoot, or you explicitly tell Gardener to reconcile your shoot, then Gardener gets active right away.

 In case you would like to perform a shoot credential rotation or a